SMTG-Bham/Sb2Se3_intrinsic_defects/README.md

 Requirements
 ------

-A viewer such as [VESTA] (http://jp-minerals.org/vesta/en/) can be used to view the .vasp files, and they are in the `POSCAR` input file format useable by VASP.
+A viewer such as [VESTA] (http://jp-minerals.org/vesta/en/) can be used to view the CONTCAR files, and they are in the `POSCAR` input file format useable by VASP.

 Disclaimer